ModeEffect/simple-full-screen-background-image/readme.txt

 == Changelog ==

+= 1.2.3 =

+* Included support for [Instant Images](https://wordpress.org/plugins/instant-images/) plugin.
+This provides users with an easy way to search for and upload images from Unsplash.com locally to their WordPress site.
+The Instant Images button is now included on the Appearance > Fullscreen BG Image settings page.
+This requires that the Instant Images plugin be installed and active.

 = 1.2.2 =

 * Included alt tag in background image to comply with Web Content Accessibility Guidelines (WCAG).
 The background image is considered decoration, and so an empty alt tag (i.e. alt="") is an acceptable way to allow assistive technology to ignore the image.
 * Update: Improved translatable POT file.
-* Update: Added subtle upsell (dismissable) messaging in the plugin to inform users of the pro version of this plugin.
+* Update: Added subtle upsell (dismissible) messaging in the plugin to inform users of the pro version of this plugin.

 = 1.2.1 =